onyianozie/onyianozie/README.md

 # Hello!, I'm Dre!

-I'm a Frontend Developer, Digital Product Designer and a Certified Scrum Master from Toronto,Canada.
+I'm a Frontend Developer, Digital Product Designer, and a Certified Scrum Master.

-👀 My passions lie within Software Development, Digital Product Design, Project Management and Business Development.
+👀 My passions lie in Software Development, Digital Product Design, Project Management, and Business Development.

 Outside of working on these lovely projects, you'll most likely find me pretending to lift Iron🏋🏽, bike riding trails🚲, camping 🏕, or enjoying a glass of aged smokey bourbon or dry red 🍷.